tristanvandermeer/Sandgrain-HTML/README.md

 # To-do:

+-> Automate image gathering for templates \
+-> Fix background remover crop and subject centering \
+-> Create more templates by hand \
+-> Add template scenarios (per template) (for movie, do x, for tv, do x, etc.) \
 -> Comment code properly in preparation for templating. \
 -> Create other template versions.\
 -> Add buttons for switching templates (?) \